chatsagnik/ScAlerts/README.md

 4. On running the program for the first time, one will see the accompanying database file and excel file being created.
 Henceforth, the database file will be appended with new incoming content and keep increasing in size while the excel file will be overwritten with the new posts.

-5. If user wants to use the excel file for a later time they must make a backup as there is a high probability of the file getting overwritten.
+5. If user wants to use the generated excel file for a later time they must make a backup as the file will get overwritten.
 They may also access the database directly in such cases.

-6. If for a particular day the feeds come up with lesser articles than the preceding day, then the excel file will not be completely overwritten, and may contain some news article from the previous day lower down in the file.
-The Datestamp column is in place to prevent confusion about the publication date of a particular post.

-7. This was created to help content writers access relevant news in one place.